UK Sole Trader

 Consider a Ltd Company Instead If:

-- You carry significant client liability risk (unlimited personal liability)
+- You carry significant client liability risk (unlimited personal liability as a sole trader)

 - You want to bring in investors or issue shares